Calvary Church has been active in ministry for the glory of God since 1939.

 Dr. L. Pointdexter "Dexter" McClenny becomes pastor, serving until 1958.
 He works to establish Calvary Christian Day School in 1950, which later becomes Charlotte Christian School.

-Dr. J. Allen Blair becomes pastor at Calvary with construction of an education building underway.
+Dr. J. Allen Blair becomes pastor at Calvary with the construction of an education building underway.
 An evangelist with a successful radio ministry, Dr. Blair actively expands the foreign missions at Calvary.

 Dr. Ross Rhoads becomes pastor at Calvary.
-Reverend Billy Graham serves as keynote speaker at the installation service.
+Reverend Billy Graham serves as the keynote speaker at the installation service.

 The church has 400 members.
-Within two years, a multi-purpose building accommodating 600 seats is built at the new Calvary Church location at the corner of Sardis and Randolph.
+Within two years, a multi-purpose building accommodating 600 seats is built at the new Calvary Church located at the corner of Sardis and Randolph.
 Within three years, the church explodes to 2,000.
-The new 1,500-seat sanctuary is dedicated in 1978, and in 1981 a Family Life Center is built to keep up with growth.
+The new 1,700-seat sanctuary is dedicated in 1978, and in 1981 a Family Life Center is built to keep up with growth.
 By 1982, four Sunday services are filled to capacity.

 The Calvary Child Development Center is founded.